 Q: I heard about some of the work you did providing PMP training programs to NJ Transit.
 Could you maybe describe some of the challenges they were facing and maybe the type of training that they received and how it helped them?

 A: Originally, we were approached by a fellow who was the chief project manager at NJ Transit, and he had a PMP certification as well and he saw the value of that.
 He wanted to get all his project managers trained in PMI and get their PMP certification.
 So, we ran a couple of cohorts.
-We did a couple of classes of ten or so each, and in their IT department they have about 240 individuals.
-Their goal was to train everyone in project management to different degrees.
+We conducted a couple of classes of ten or so each.
+Additionally, in their IT department they have about 240 individuals.
+Their goal is to train everyone in project management to different degrees.

-What we’re working with them on now is developing a four-hour course and overview of project management.
-These are the things that NJ Transit is doing that fall in line with PMI’s best in class project management methodologies.
+What we’re working with them on now is developing a four-hour course as an overview of project management, pointing out the things that NJ Transit is doing that fall in line with PMI’s best in class project management methodologies.
 And then after that, a subset of that group will take an 8-hour course more focused on the basics, and understanding a little bit more about what each of the key areas are.
 Beyond that, another course for those who want to go further, CAPM, and beyond that a course for those who want to finish and get their PMP certification.

 The challenge is to get all the information that you want, to try to squeeze it into four hours.